amini21766/amini21766/README.md

 Web Developer
 -------------

-i there!
-I'm a passionate Front-End I’m Hamid Ahmad Amini, a passionate Full-Stack Web Developer with over 4 years of experience in building responsive and scalable web applications using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+I’m Hamid Ahmad Amini, a passionate Full-Stack Web Developer with over 4 years of experience in building responsive and scalable web applications using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 I specialize in crafting clean, user-friendly interfaces with React and Tailwind CSS, and developing secure, high-performance backends with Node.js and Express.js.
 I love solving real-world problems through code and continuously improving my skills to stay aligned with modern web technologies.

 * ✉️  You can contact me at [amini21766@gmail.com](mailto:amini21766@gmail.com)
 * 🚀  I'm currently working on [Luilala](http://luilala.com)